WikApp/wik/README.md

-# wik
+# Wik
-Wik application to manage your student schedule
+The application to manage your student schedule